 Reuben Stuffed Shells takes one of my favorite sandwiches, the Reuben, and packs all that flavor into a jumbo pasta shell.
 Homemade croutons make sure that you won’t miss out on the rye bread that Reubens are known for.
-If you love Reubens, be sure to try my Reuben Dip and Reuben Sliders!
+If you love the flavor of Reubens, be sure to try my Reuben Dip and Reuben Sliders!

 Reuben Stuffed Shells

 As a kid, I never liked sauerkraut, so I shied away from ever enjoying the popular Reuben Sandwich.
 I was definitely missing out!
 Since my taste buds have decreased (which they do as we get older), I actually have become of fan of sauerkraut’s salty and sour flavor!
 Plus, sauerkraut actually has some health benefits, being that it is a good source of fiber and the fermented cabbage produces probiotics that keep our digestive system on track.
-Okay, now that I have convinced you to give sauerkraut another chance if you were not already on board, you can try all the Reuben flavors in these Reuben Stuffed Shells.
-I also encourage you to take a few minutes to make the homemade croutons using pumpernickel rye bread.
-I have also come to love that bread, just like I have come to enjoy sauerkraut.

-Stuffed Shells Ingredients
+Reuben Stuffed Shells Ingredients

-How to Make Homemade Croutons
+How to Freeze